-Chronicle 5.
+Chronicle 20.
 THE ENIGMATIC SEA PEOPLES

-BEFORE WE GO WEST, we need to sail into the “Great Green” (the Mediterranean to the Egyptians) in search of the Sea Peoples, meeting more migrant bands on the way.
-Voyaging in space and time, in history, legend and myth, we must go back to the explosive finale of the 17th century BCE, the “big bang” of the Minoan volcanic eruption on Thera-Santorini, for it occurred very close to the period the Sea Peoples initially appeared in Egypt.
-If we take into account the wrecking of the Minoan navy policing the seas, we can presume that these peoples were nothing but pirates at the time, and we also realize how interdependent the great powers were in the ancient world.
+BEFORE WE VOYAGE WEST, we need to sail off onto the “Great Green” of the “Sea of Hellenes” (Egyptian terms referring to the Mediterranean), in search of the Sea Peoples, meeting more migrant-refugee bands on the way.
+Voyaging in space and time, in history, legend or myth, let us go back to the explosive finale of the 17th century BCE, i.e. the “big bang” of the Minoan volcanic eruption on Thera, as it occurred very close to the period that the Sea Peoples initially appeared in Egypt.
+If we take into account the wrecking of the Minoan navy policing the seas, we can presume that these peoples were then nothing but pirates, and we also realize how interdependent the great powers were in the ancient world, as well.

-Later the Egyptians started identifying various bands of Sea Peoples in their own style, and one of the first mentioned were the Sherden or Shardana, a large group of pirates.
-They disrupted trade in the end of the 13th century and contributed greatly to the collapse of the Mycenaean civilization.
+Later the Egyptians started identifying various bands of Sea Peoples in their own style, and one of the first they mentioned were the Sherden, or Shardana, a large group of pirates.
+They disrupted trade in the late 13th century and contributed greatly to the collapse of the Mycenaean civilization.
 Nonetheless, they are not mentioned in either Hellenic or Hittite legends or documents, suggesting that they did not originate from either sphere of influence.
 Many scholars relate the Shardana to Sardinia due to the similarity between the two words.
-Based on the same principle, the archaeologist Margaret Guido proposed that the Shardana might have ultimately derived from Sardis and the Sardinian plain nearby, in Lydia, and perhaps migrated later to Sardinia.
-It seems that many people, and not only the Trojans that would become Romans, left Anatolia and the Aegean for the Italian peninsula and its islands due to the Bronze Age collapse, rather than before.
-There is evidence that gives credit to Virgil’s Aeneid – without excluding the possibility of earlier migrations.
-Recent genetic studies indicate that the populations not only of people, but even of cattle, in various Italian regions, especially in Tuscany, are more related to Anatolia, mainly in the northwest, than to anywhere else.
+Based on the same principle, the archaeologist Margaret Guido proposed that the Shardana might have ultimately derived from Sardis, and the Sardinian plain nearby, in Lydia, and perhaps migrated later to Sardinia.
+It seems that many people, and not only the Trojans that would become Romans, left Anatolia and the Aegean for the Italian peninsula and its islands due to the Bronze Age collapse rather than before.
+There is evidence that gives credit to Virgil’s Aeneid – but without excluding the possibility of earlier migrations.
+Recent genetic studies indicate that the populations not only of people, but even of cattle, in several Italian regions, especially in Tuscany, are more related to Asia Minor, and mainly in the northwest, than to anywhere else.

 “Their king divided the people into two groups, so that the one should remain and the other leave the country.
 His son, Tyrrhenus, was to be the head of those who departed.
 They went down to Smyrna and built themselves ships.
-After sailing past many countries they came to the Ombrici, where they founded cities and called themselves Tyrrhenians.”
+After sailing past many countries they came to the Umbri, where they founded cities and called themselves Tyrrhenians.”

 We can’t but remember that Anatolia faced the same acute problem of famine in the time of the collapse and, as a result, the Sea Peoples, then a coalition of seagoing migrants, closed ranks seeking relief from scarcity.
 Drought could have easily precipitated socio-economic problems and wars.
-As regards the story told by Herodotus and its link to the Sea Peoples, several scholars contend that those called Teresh by the Egyptians were none others than the Tyrrhenians, or Tyrsenians, who are often identified with the Tusci (hence Tuscany), the Latin exonym for the Etruscans, or Rasena, as they called themselves.
-The Tyrsenian linguistic family, together with Etruscan, includes the Lemnian language, spoken on the Aegean island of Lemnos until the 6th century BCE.
+As regards the story told by Herodotus and its link to the Sea Peoples, some scholars contend that those people called Teresh by the Egyptians were none others than the Tyrrhenians, or Tyrsenians, who are often identified with the Tusci (hence Tuscany), the Latin exonym for the Etruscans, or Ras(en)na, as they called themselves.
+The Tyrsenian linguistic family, together with Etruscan, includes the Lemnian language, spoken on the Aegean island of Lemnos to the 6th century BCE.
 Another Aegean tongue possibly related to the Etruscan was the Minoan Cretan.
-A third Aegean island close to Anatolia mentioned as their possible homeland by Thucydides is that of Lesbos.
+A third Aegean island close to Asia Minor mentioned as their possible origin by Thucydides is that of Lesbos.
 The Romans, as Virgil’s readers, identified the Teresh with the Trojans.
-This version would serve their interests for the Etruscans were their rivals.
-If they showed that they had a common ancestry, any further animosity between them would be considered fratricidal.
-There are some clues to support this view.
-Several writers, as e.g. Andrea Salimbeti in “The Greek Age of Bronze: Sea Peoples”, note that a Trojan connection in the case of the Teresh or Tursha should be at first taken under consideration:
+There are clues to support this view.
+Several writers, e.g. Andrea Salimbeti in The Greek Age of Bronze: Sea Peoples, comment that a Trojan connection in the case of the Teresh (or Tursha) should be at first taken under consideration:

 “Troy appears in a Hittite record as Taruisa.
 It is a reasonable assumption that the people of Taruisa called themselves by some name close to this; stripped of vowels so that it can be compared to the Egyptian spelling”.

-Despite the attempts of several historians to discredit the historicity of the Iliad, the Trojan War is considered a historical event and a key to grasp the underlying causes of these epoch-making developments.
-“For sure, the Sea Peoples’ movement was one of the largest and most important migrations in history that changed the face of the ancient world more than any other single event before the time of Alexander the Great”, Andrea Salimbeti remarks.
+Despite the attempts of several historians to discredit the historicity of the Iliad, the Trojan War is considered a historical event; in addition, it is a key to grasp the underlying causes of all these epoch-making developments.
+“For sure, the Sea Peoples’ movement was one of the largest and most important migrations in history that changed the face of the ancient world more than any other single event before the time of Alexander the Great”, remarks Andrea Salimbeti.
 This long, ravaging war, in combination with the widespread famine in the entire peninsula, created the explosive conditions leading to the collapse.
-Under the circumstances, many Trojans, allies or neighbours became refugees, and some survived by their wits and swords.
+Under the circumstances, many Trojans, allies or neighbours, became refugees, and some survived by their wits or swords.
 Archeological evidence leads to the conclusion that the Sea Peoples were not pirates anymore, nor raiders plundering and pillaging established cities, but instead a mass of people looking for a place to settle, in search of a home.
-This was obvious since their first invasion of Egypt under Libyan leadership when they were accompanied by their families and belongings.
+This was obvious since their first invasion of Egypt under Libyan leadership, when they were accompanied by their families and belongings.
 The Libyan tribes also played a role in the first campaigns against Egypt.
 Herodotus and Hecataeus mentioned one of them centuries later.
-It was the Berber tribe of the Maxyes or Mazyes, the Mazaces to the Romans or the Meshwesh to the Egyptians, who also claimed to have a Trojan heritage.
+It was the Berber tribe of the Maxyes or Mazyes, the Mazaces to the Romans, or the Meshwesh to the Egyptians – who claimed to have Trojan blood in their veins…

 “This theory”, adds Salimbeti, “has been somewhat strengthened by the discovery in Crete of the Phaestos disc.
 One of the symbols shows the head of a man crowned with feathers – very similar to the feather-topped helmets of the Peleset depicted” at the Temple of Ramses III.(e)

-The “copper island”, a vital node in the trade networks, experienced two waves of Greek settlement: The initial consisted of Mycenaean traders around 1400 BCE.
-Towards the end of this period, great amounts of ‘Mycenaean’ pottery were produced in Cyprus.
-A major second wave, connected with Teucer’s story, took place just after the Bronze Age collapse ca 1100 BCE, with the island’s predominantly Hellenic character dating from this era, due to the ‘invasion’ of Helladic refugees.
-Apart from Salamis, Teucer is credited as a founder of other cities, as well.
-A local legend in Galicia, in northwestern Iberia, relates the foundation of Pontevedra to ‘Teucro’.
-The legend seems to be based more on the conjecture that Greek traders might have arrived there in ancient times.
+The “copper island”, a vital node in the trade networks, experienced two waves of Grecian settlement: the initial wave consisted of Mycenaean traders, c.
+1400 BCE.
+Towards the end of this period, great amounts of Mycenaean pottery were produced in Cyprus.
+A major second wave, connected with Teucer’s story, took place after the Bronze Age collapse, c.
+1100 BCE, with the island’s predominantly Hellenic character dating from this era, due to the invasion of Helladic refugees.
+Apart from Salamis, Teucer is credited as a founder of other cities, too.
+A local legend in Galicia, in northwestern Iberia, relates the foundation of Pontevedra to “Teucro”.
+The legend seems to be based on the conjecture that Greek traders might have arrived there in ancient times.
 Though legends appear for a certain reason, historians and archaeologists tend to agree that the initial settlement was probably formed when Gallaecia was integrated into the Roman Empire (1st century BCE).
-Pontevedra, which means “the old bridge”, in reference to an old Roman bridge across the Lérez River, is sometimes poetically called The City of Teucro, and its inhabitants teucrinos – like the Trojans.(g)
+Pontevedra, which means the “old bridge”, in reference to an old Roman bridge across the Lérez river, is sometimes poetically called “The City of Teucro”, and its inhabitants teucrinos – just like the Trojans!(g)

 “The Mycenaeans attacked the Anatolian people from the seaward side.
 To deal with this problem, warriors and ships in the Sea Peoples confederacy poured from Anatolia and the Black Sea into the Aegean, where they ravaged the Mycenaeans.”